KotaHusky/GraphQL-API-Wrapper-for-Wikipedia/grow-therapy/README.md

   --data '{"query":"query GetWikipediaPageByMonth($title: String!, $targetMonth: String!) {\n  getWikipediaPageByMonth(title: $title, targetMonth: $targetMonth) {\n    title\n    totalViews\n  }\n}","operationName":"GetWikipediaPageByMonth","variables":{"title":"Husky","targetMonth":"2023-09"}}'
 ```

-## Extending the API
+## GraphQL

+GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+See [here](https://graphql.org/learn/) for more information.

+- Self-Documenting
+- No over- or under-fetching
+- Easily extensible schema

+**TypeDefs** in GraphQL are similar to interfaces in TypeScript.
+They define the shape of the data that can be queried from the GraphQL API.

+**Resolvers** in GraphQL are functions that return data for a given field in the GraphQL schema.

+### Extending GraphQL

-TypeDefs and Resolvers for a given subject are stored in `.type.ts` files in the `src/graphql/types` directory.
+TypeDefs and Resolvers for a given schema subject are stored in `.type.ts` files in the `src/graphql/types` directory.
 The GraphQL schema is generated on server start using the `makeExecutableSchema` function from `@graphql-tools/schema`.

+## Nx

+Nx is a set of extensible dev tools for monorepos and standalone projects.
+See [here](https://nx.dev/) for more information.

+- Create new projects, apps, libraries, and components with generators like `nx g @nrwl/react:component my-component`
+- Run tasks only for affected projects with `nx affected:test`
+- Cache results and run tasks in parallel for faster execution
+- Enforce and visualize boundaries between projects with `nx dep-graph`

 ## Future Improvements and Production Considerations